oloughlinc/CS_230_SW_Design/README.md

 # What about the process of working through a design document did you find helpful when developing the code?

 Creating a design document frames the development to be performed and sets useful parameters and constraints for the next phase of the project.
-Further, it allows the project architect space in order to think through the design from the highest level before committing to a development path.
+Further, it allows the project architect a space to think through the design from the highest level before committing to a development path.
 This document therefore lays the groundwork for smooth and efficient development.

 # If you could choose one part of your work on these documents to revise, what would you pick?
 How would you improve it?